The virtual fundamental class for the moduli space of surfaces of general type: Abstract

 \section{Abstract}

-We suggest a construction of obstruction theory on the moduli stack of index one covers over semi-log-canonical surfaces of general type.
-Comparing with the index one covering Deligne-Mumford stack of a semi-log-canonical surface, we define the $\lci$ covering Deligne-Mumford stack.
-The $\lci$ covering Deligne-Mumford stack only has locally complete intersection singularities.
+We prove that the moduli stack of index-one covers of semi-log-canonical surfaces of general type is isomorphic to the KSBA moduli stack of stable general type surfaces.
+Using the index-one covering Deligne-Mumford stack of a semi-log-canonical surface, we define the $\lci$ cover.
+The $\lci$ cover, as a Deligne-Mumford stack, has only locally complete intersection singularities.

-We construct the moduli stack of $\lci$ covers over the moduli stack of surfaces of general type and a perfect obstruction theory.
-The perfect obstruction theory induces a virtual fundamental class on the Chow group of the moduli stack of surfaces of general type.
-Thus our construction proves a conjecture of Sir Simon Donaldson for the existence of virtual fundamental class.
-A tautological invariant is defined by taking integration of the power of first Chern class for the CM line bundle on the moduli stack over the virtual fundamental class.
-This can be taken as a generalization of the tautological invariants defined by the integration of tautological classes over the moduli space $\overline{M}_g$ of stable curves to the moduli space of stable surfaces.
+We then construct the moduli stack of $\lci$ covers so that it admits a proper map to the moduli stack of surfaces of general type.
+Next, we construct a perfect obstruction theory on this stack and a virtual fundamental class in its Chow group.
+We then pushforward the virtual fundamental class from the moduli stack of lci covers to the KSBA moduli space.
+Thus, our construction proves Donaldson's conjecture on the existence of a virtual fundamental class for KSBA moduli spaces.

+A tautological invariant is defined by integrating a power of the first Chern class of the CM line bundle over the virtual fundamental class.
+This serves as a generalization of the tautological invariants defined by integrating tautological classes over the moduli space $\overline{M}_g$ of stable curves to the moduli space of stable surfaces.

 \addtocontents{toc}{ }